-- 7.1 The Council regularly promotes the benefits and personal rewards of becoming a foster carer and encourages residents to apply.
-Being a foster carer can be challenging but hugely rewarding and satisfying, providing care and support to a young person when they need it most, but does come with additional financial costs. - 7.2 The Council accepts its role as a responsible corporate parent and wants to further support foster carers, who take on the parenting responsibility for the Council.
+- 7.4 The Council regularly promotes the benefits and personal rewards of becoming a foster carer and encourages residents to apply.
+Being a foster carer can be challenging but hugely rewarding and satisfying, providing care and support to a young person when they need it most, but does come with additional financial costs. - 7.5 The Council accepts its role as a responsible corporate parent and wants to further support foster carers, who take on the parenting responsibility for the Council.
 Following the Council's successful implementation of the Carer Leavers Relief scheme from 1st April 2017, the Council now plans to create a new class of council tax charge payer known as foster carer and implement a Foster Carer Relief scheme from 1st April 2018.
-The Foster Carer Relief scheme will reduce the full council tax liability to nil of every

-Islington household for the period where the household includes an approved foster carer (including foster carers living in Islington who are registered with other local authorities or approved agencies).
-This will help to ease the financial pressures of fostering and allow fosters carers to direct their focus on providing care and support to the young people in their care.

-- 7.3 Based on the current number of approved foster carers living in Islington, it is estimated that the net cost of providing council tax relief to foster carers will be approximately £57k, shared with the GLA via the Collection Fund. - 7.4 Within the new Foster Carer Relief Scheme, the Council plans to include Shared Lives carers living in Islington, who share their lives with vulnerable adults with a disability (sometimes compared to 'fostering for adults').
-It is estimated that the net cost of providing council tax relief to Shared Lives carers will be £20k, shared with the GLA via the Collection Fund. - 7.5 The cost of the new Foster Carer Relief Scheme (including Shared Lives carers) will be funded from previously announced plans to increase the council tax premium for properties that have been empty for more than two years from the existing 50% to the new allowed maximum of 100%. - 7.6 The Council also plans to amend the existing Care Leavers Relief scheme to cover the full, rather than the net, council tax liability.
+The Foster Carer Relief scheme will reduce the full council tax liability to nil of every Islington household for the period where the household includes an approved foster carer (including foster carers living in Islington who are registered with other local authorities or approved agencies).
+This will help to ease the financial pressures of fostering and allow fosters carers to direct their focus on providing care and support to the young people in their care. - 7.6 Based on the current number of approved foster carers living in Islington, it is estimated that the net cost of providing council tax relief to foster carers will be approximately £61k in 2018-19, shared with the GLA via the Collection Fund. - 7.7 Within the new Foster Carer Relief Scheme, the Council plans to include Shared Lives carers living in Islington, who share their lives with vulnerable adults with a disability (sometimes compared to 'fostering for adults').
+It is estimated that the net cost of providing council tax relief to Shared Lives carers will be approximately £12k in 2018-19, shared with the GLA via the Collection Fund. - 7.8 The Council also plans to amend the existing Care Leavers Relief scheme to cover the full, rather than the net, council tax liability.
 This amendment will have a neutral financial impact for the Council, because the increase in the amount of Care Leavers Relief awarded will be offset by a corresponding decrease in other council tax exemptions, discounts and reductions.